ChrisMayor/SSISlibphonenumber/README.md

 ## Highlights:
 * SQL Server 2016/2017 data flow custom Shape
+* Transform, normalize, validate and geo locate your phone numbers in SSIS
-* Provides some functionality of Googles libphonenumber (using its libphonenumber-csharp port) for SQL Server 2016/2017
+* Provides functionality of Googles libphonenumber (using its libphonenumber-csharp port) for SQL Server 2016/2017
 * SSIS Pipeline transformation shape
 * Googles libphonenumber is great - runs on premise and also on your android phone (see https://github.com/google/libphonenumber)
 * Transform your unformatted phone numbers to a normalized format (e.g. for your CRM system or for skype integration...)